martonmiklos/dsp56f8xx_flash_over_jtag/README.md

 I consider this as a disposable project, not planning to maintaining it.

-Code is not tested with HW yet, just compiles.
+Code is not tested with HW yet, just compiles and detects the FT232H interface.
 Once it is done README.md will be updated.

-Pinout with an FT???? (depends on what can I gather to have least 6 I/O pins accessible by the bitbang API):
+Pinout with an FT232H
-- 0: RESET
+- RESET - TXD
-- 1: TMS
+- TMS - RXD
-- 2: TCK
+- TCK - RTS
-- 3: TDI
+- TDI - CRS
-- 4: TRST
+- TRST - DTR
-- 5: TDO
+- TDO - DSR

 ## Build system